aasingh2/Mutation_rate/README.md

 The project continued after the internship ended, and a manuscript draft is currently in preparation.
 Because of this, not all results and data generated during the project can be shared in this repository.
 The raw files used in the analysis can be found in the following study:

-William L. Hamilton, Antoine Claessens, Thomas Otto, Mihir Kekre, Rick M. Fairhurst, *et al.*
+William L. Hamilton, Antoine Claessens, Thomas Otto, Mihir Kekre, Rick M. Fairhurst, et al.
-**Extreme mutation bias and high AT content in *Plasmodium falciparum***.
+Extreme mutation bias and high AT content in Plasmodium falciparum.
-*Nucleic Acids Research*, 2016, gkw1259.
+Nucleic Acids Research, 2016, gkw1259.
 <https://doi.org/10.1093/nar/gkw1259>
 [HAL entry](https://hal.science/hal-01989279)
 =======